 How can I prevent oliguria?

-In general, you can’t prevent decreased urine output when it’s due to a medical condition.
+In general, you can’t prevent decreased urine output due to a medical condition.
 However, the most common cause of this symptom is dehydration.
 You can avoid dehydration by ensuring that you remain hydrated at all times.
-Be sure to increase your fluid intake whenever you have a fever, diarrhea, or another sickness.
+Be sure to increase your fluid intake whenever you have a fever, diarrhea, or other sickness.
 You may also want to use special drink mixes to replace any electrolytes lost during this time and prevent oliguria.

 What is the difference between anuria, oliguria, and polyuria?